 What’s your advice to leaders who want to create a more diverse and inclusive culture or that enables women to progress?

 Ask the hard questions, listen to the answers and act decisively.
 Understand that there is a continuum of maturity for diversity and inclusion.
 Avoid the tendency to assume that a few sound bites and posturing will improve outcomes.
 Maturity is a continuous process and not a destination.
 Cultural changes require an ongoing commitment to challenging working norms and a willingness to address privilege.
 It isn’t enough to just appear diverse, the real work is to make sure that all feel included.

 What one factor has helped you the most throughout your career?

 I’ll give you two – flexibility and resilience.
 Without either of the two, it would have been impossible to maintain my career and personal trajectory.

 Flexibility involves seeing yourself as a reed that is able and willing to adapt to changing circumstances around you.
 Whether this means moving countries, changing industries, retraining or repositioning your skill set, flexibility is the key to maintaining momentum.

 Resilience is the counterpoint to flexibility.
 It’s the inner voice saying that you are more than your current circumstance.
 It is the push that motivates you to get out there, do outstanding work, then get up the next day and do it all over again.
-Resilience is the ability to see rejection as feedback and to treat it as such, knowing that you will continue to grow and learn in your career if you just refuse to give up.Posted almost 2 years ago
+Resilience is the ability to see rejection as feedback and to treat it as such, knowing that you will continue to grow and learn in your career if you just refuse to give up.Posted about 2 years ago